mccorby/Course-SDC/Term1/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 signs data set:

 * The size of training set is 34779
-* The size of the validation set is ?
-TODO
+* The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43